Jose Siri Preview, Player Props: Rays vs. Mariners

 Jose Siri At The Plate

-- In 37.2% of his games this season, Siri has notched at least one RBI.
-In 15 of those games (16.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Siri has had at least one RBI in 36.8% of his games this season (35 of 95), with two or more RBI 15 times (15.8%).
+He has also been responsible for three or more of his team's runs in four contests.

+- In 45 of 95 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.